From Tony Robbins Money book:

 Jack Schwager: When did you first get interested in trading?

 Paul Tudor Jones: When I was in college I read an article on Richard Dennis, which made a big impression on me.
 I thought that Dennis had the greatest job in the world.
 I already had an appreciation for trading because my uncle, Billy Dunavant, was a very successful cotton trader.
-In 1976, after I finished college, I went to my uncle and asked him if he could help me get started as a trader. he sent me to Eli Tullis, a famous cotton trader, who lived in New Orleans.
+In 1976, after I finished college, I went to my uncle and asked him if he could help me get started as a trader.
+He sent me to Eli Tullis, a famous cotton trader, who lived in New Orleans.
 Eli is the best trader I know, he told me.
 I went down to see Eli and he offered me a job on the floor of the New York Cotton Exchange.

 More on trend following.
+More on Paul tudor and losers average losers.